 Completing The Gold Award:

-- Enables you to reflect on your experiences and what career you want to do in the future
+- Enables you to reflect on your experiences to help shape your career thinking

 All UG and PG taught students can record The Gold Award on their Higher Education Achievement Report (HEAR).